t6d/smart_properties/README.md

 #### Presence checking

-To ensure that a property is always set set and never `nil`, you can use the `:required` configuration parameter.
+To ensure that a property is always set and never `nil`, you can use the `:required` configuration parameter.
 If present, this parameter will instruct the setter of a property to not accept nil as input.
 The example below shows how to implement a property that may not be `nil`.